XavierMerino01/TeslaCoil/README.md

 </div>

 # Development Focus
-This project marks my transition into C++ programming after having developed for some time in Unity.
-The goal was to seamlessly integrate C++ with Unreal Engine's Blueprint visual scripting system, showcasing my skills in gameplay programming and design.
+This project is part of my transition into C++ programming after having developed for some time in Unity.
+The goal was to integrate C++ with Unreal Engine's Blueprint visual scripting system, showcasing my skills in gameplay programming and design.

 # Code Overview

-Implemented with a modular architecture, the code emphasizes object-oriented design principles and efficient gameplay mechanics.
-Utilizing Unreal Engine's Blueprint system, the project demonstrates a smooth integration of C++ and visual scripting for enhanced game functionality.
+#### Blueprint and C++ flow
+Established data exchange and functionality between C++ backend logic and Blueprint visual scripting.
+Leveraged Blueprint for most of the UI interactions, and visual effects, while using C++ for core game mechanics.
+This integration facilitated rapid iteration, debugging, and tuning of gameplay elements.

+#### Inheritance for Systems and Enemies
+Designed parent classes for "ADefenseTower" and "ABaseEnemy", using inheritance to handle diverse tower behaviors and enemy types effectively.

+#### Modular Damage Handling
+Created a HealthComponent to serve as a tool to handle damage and healing for the desired Actor, when attached.
+Aiming to implement diferent sources of damage towards the enemy (Main Tower, MiniCoil, Bomb...), and also keeping it's functionality for the player harming and healing.

+#### Interactive Shop System
+Developed a flexible shop (AGameShop) with a mapped function system to introduce and manage purchasable upgrades, facilitating the addition and testing of new shop functionalities when desired.